NoroffFEU/development-platforms/svelte-case-study.md

 #### Svelte Syntax

-Svelte application components are defined with `.svelte` files.
-Which are HTML files extended with templating syntax that is based on JavaScript and is similar to JSX.
-You can use `__layout.svelte` to create a layout that will be on all the pages, such as a header and navigation.
+Svelte application components are defined with .svelte files, which are HTML files extended with templating syntax that is based on JavaScript and is similar to JSX.
+An important point to mention is that you can create a `__layout.svelte` component to create a layout that will appear on all pages, such as a header and navigation.
+You can then create a Header.svelte and a Nav.svelte component, import the Nav to the Header, and then import the Header with everything else, like a logo and hamburger menu, to the `__layout.svelte` component.
+By doing this, you will have it on every page.

 ---
 `{@debug}` This tag offers an alternative to console.log(), it allows you to console log and debug your code in Svelte.